tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 ```
 kubectl delete namespace yaobank
 ```
 You should receive an output similar to the following.
 This command might take about 1-2 minutes to complete.
-Please wait util the namespace and all of the resources assocaited with it are deleted.
+Please wait util the namespace and all of the resources assocaited within it are deleted.

 ```
 namespace "yaobank" deleted